Harold Gould

 Harold Vernon Goldstein (December 10, 1923 – September 11, 2010), better known as Harold Gould, was an American character actor.
 He appeared as Martin Morgenstern on the sitcom Rhoda (1974–78) and Miles Webber on the sitcom The Golden Girls (1985–92).
-A five-time Emmy Award nominee, Gould acted in film and television for nearly 50 years, appearing in more than 300 television shows, 20 major motion pictures, and over 100 stage plays.
+A five-time Emmy Award nominee, Gould acted in television, film, and theatre for more than 50 years, appearing in more than 300 television shows, 20 major motion pictures, and over 100 stage plays.
 He was known for playing elegant, well-dressed men (as in The Sting), and he regularly played Jewish characters and grandfather-type figures on television and in film.

 Early life

 Gould was born in Schenectady, New York.
 He was the son of Louis Goldstein, a postal worker, and Lillian, a homemaker who did part-time work for the New York State Health Department.
-Gould was raised in Colonie, New York and was valedictorian of his high school class.
+Gould was raised in the Jewish faith in Colonie, New York and was valedictorian of his high school class.
 He enrolled at Albany Teachers College upon graduation and studied to become a social studies or English public high school teacher.

 After two years in college, Gould enlisted in the United States Army during World War II and saw combat in France in a chemical mortar battalion.
 He developed trench foot and was sent back to England to recover.
 After convalescence, Gould served in a rail transport unit in France.

 After the war, Gould returned to Albany Teachers College and changed his major to study drama and theatre and graduated with a Bachelor of Arts degree in 1947.
 He performed in summer stock theatre on Cape Cod, then decided to enroll at Cornell University to study drama and speech.
-Gould earned a Master of Arts degree in 1948 and a Ph.D. in theatre in 1953 from Cornell and also met his future wife, Lea Vernon.
+Gould earned a Master of Arts degree in 1948 and a Ph.D. in theatre in 1953 from Cornell as well as meeting his future wife, Lea Vernon.